How does training shape the Riemannian geometry of neural network representations?: Preliminaries

 With this setup, $(\mathcal{M},g)$ is a Riemannian manifold; hence, we have at our disposal a powerful toolkit with which we may study its geometry.
 We will focus on two geometric properties of $(\mathcal{M},g)$.
-First, the volume element is given by

-where the factor $\sqrt{\det g}$ measures how local areas in input space are magnified by the feature map \citep{dodson1991tensor,amari1999improving,burges1999geometry}.
-It is this measure of volume which we will use in testing Hypothesis \ref{hyp:area_expansion}.
+First, the volume element is given by $dV = \sqrt{\det g}\, d^{d}x$, where the factor $\sqrt{\det g}$ measures how local areas in input space are magnified by the feature map \citep{dodson1991tensor,amari1999improving,burges1999geometry}.
 Second, we consider the intrinsic curvature of the manifold, which is characterized by the Riemann tensor $R^{\mu}_{\nu\alpha\beta}$ \citep{dodson1991tensor}.
 If $R^{\mu}_{\nu\alpha\beta}= 0$, then the manifold is intrinsically flat.
 As a tractable measure, we focus on the Ricci curvature scalar $R = g^{\beta \nu} R^{\alpha}_{\nu \alpha \beta}$, which measures the deviation of the volume of an infinitesimal geodesic ball in the manifold from that in flat space \citep{dodson1991tensor}.
 In the singular case, we can compute the volume element on $\mathcal{M} / \sim $ at a given point by taking the square root of the product of the non-zero eigenvalues of the degenerate metric $g_{\mu\nu}$ at that point \citep{benfenati2023singular}.
 However, the curvature in this case is generally not straightforward to compute; we will therefore leave this issue for future work.
-Indeed, we will mostly focus on the volume element---as presaged by Hypothesis \ref{hyp:area_expansion}---due to computational constraints, which we discuss further in \S\ref{sec:deep_resnet} and in Appendix \ref{app:numerics}.
+Indeed, we will mostly focus on the volume element due to computational constraints, which we discuss further in \S\ref{sec:deep_resnet} and in Appendix \ref{app:numerics}.